tiagonsilv/simple-todoapp/README.md

 ## Update
 - `main` branch is the original project
-- `test` is the new, updated project, and the one available on github pages
+- `test` branch is the new, updated project, and the one available on github pages